2008 Bhutanese National Assembly election: Schedule

 The election procedure began with the submission of the letters of intent, lists of candidates, copies of election manifestos and audited financial statements by the two political parties contesting the elections to the election commission followed by the release of the party manifestos by them on 22 January 2008.

 From 31 January to 7 February 2008 both political parties submitted the nomination papers for their candidates for the 47 constituencies.
 The candidates, whose nominations were accepted, started campaigning in their constituencies from 7 February.
 The election campaign ended at 9:00 on 22 March.
 The last date for receiving the postal ballots was 18 February.
 The elections were held on 24 March from 09:00 to 17:00 followed by the counting of ballots on the same day.
 The results were declared on 25 March.

 All eligible voters were allowed to register with the election commission until 20 February 2008 for the inclusion of their names in the voters list which was updated to include those eligible voters who were eighteen years old on or before 1 January 2008.
 The final electoral roll was published on 5 March 2008.

 Campaign

+Only two parties competed in the election, the DPT and PDP, and a close race between the two was expected.

 There were few differences between the platforms of the two parties and both pledged to follow the king's guidelines of "pursuing Gross National Happiness".
 Both party leaders had also previously served in governments.

 Results

 Voter turnout reached nearly 80% by the time the polls closed, and the Bhutan Peace and Prosperity Party reportedly won 44 seats, with the People's Democratic Party winning only three seats (Phuentsholing in Chhukha, Goenkhatoe-Laya in Gasa and Sombeykha in Haa).
 The PDP's leader, Sangay Ngedup, who was also the ruling king's uncle, lost his own constituency by 380 votes.
-However, due to a mistake in tallying the votes in Phuntsholing, the BPPP had actually won 45 seats and the PDP only 2.
+However, due to a mistake in tallying the votes in Phuntsholing, the DPT had actually won 45 seats and the PDP only 2.

-The BPPP's large-scale victory may have been due to it being perceived as the more royalist of the two parties.
+The DPT's large-scale victory may have been due to it being perceived as the more royalist of the two parties.